samuel-book/samuel-1/_sources/introduction/plain_english_short.md

 In our work we have developed the methods for understanding what are the main causes of variation between hospitals: How much difference is due to processes (like how quickly a patient is scanned), how much is due to differences in patient populations, and how much difference is due to different decision-making by doctors.

-For each hospital we can say what would have the most effect – is it the decision-making (lack of confidence), is it that the processes, like scanning, need to be sped up, or is it that the hospital needs to find a way of better finding out when a person has had a stroke (if that is unknown then it is not possible to give clot-busting drugs).
+For each hospital we can say what would have the most effect – is it the decision-making (lack of confidence), is it that the processes, like scanning, need to be sped up, or is it that the hospital needs to find a way of better finding out when a person has had a stroke (if that is unknown then it is not possible to give clot-busting drugs)?

 By using these methods we predict that the number of people across England and Wales for whom clot-busting drugs would prevent disability after stroke could be nearly doubled.